DenebTM/perf-oriented-dev/exercises/sheet_12/results.md

 ### Mimalloc Results

-Unfortunatly mimalloc couldn't really speed up the execution times for this scenario.
+Unfortunately mimalloc couldn't really speed up the execution times for this scenario.

 The baseline results were (mean of 10 runs):